-Past winds of change, through smoke and distant thunder a man returns home, to a light of time when, as a boy he was made to work, despite tears of pain and resentment on Sunday afternoons during the coldest days of winter splitting elm logs to be sold as firewood.
+Riding the winds of change, through smoke and distant thunder the man returns through the light of time when, as a boy he was made to work, despite tears of pain and resentment on Sunday afternoons during the coldest days of winter splitting elm logs to be sold as firewood.

-His days of youth gone forever much of the pain and resentment he felt toward his father, still remains.
+His days of youth gone forever the resentment he felt toward his father, still remains.

-Each stroke of the heavy maul driving the wedges into the elmwood stumps brought with it a constant flow of creative challenges; reasoning to be explored, better ways to do the work.
+With each stroke of the heavy maul, the wedges forced into the elmwood stumps bring with them a constant flow of creative challenges; reasoning to be explored, better ways to do the work.

 The man realizes that the creative thought he has used throughout his life stemmed from the challenges his father gave him on those cold, gray Sunday afternoons splitting wood next to a fire fueled by logs the boy split apart from the elmwood stumps.

-The split logs neatly stacked as cords of firewood; each piece, imbued with separate lines of thought, different patterns of creative thinking he realized, had become the standard for ingenuity he carried with himself for the rest of his life.
+The split logs neatly stacked into cords each piece, imbued with separate lines of thought, different patterns of creative thinking he realizes as a grown man, became the standard for ingenuity he carried within himself for the rest of his life.
 The result he realized, of his father’s efforts to give him the gift of highest distinction,

-A way of thinking the man realized, that sparked the fires of his creativity.
+the power of creative thought.
+A way of thinking emanating from those cold, cold days of work the man realizes, had sparked the fires of his creativity.

 Lessons the boy took with him into adulthood lessons learned while working with his father next to bonfires fueled by the stringy elmwood he split from tree stumps using steel wedges and a heavy maul on those cold, gray Sunday afternoons during the dead of winter.